Techniques 20 min read

 Combinators: relationships between elements

-Combinators describe how elements sit relative to one another in the tree.
-This is the most important part for robust scraping.
+Combinators describe how elements sit relative to one another.
+This is the part that decides whether a selector survives a redesign.

 Descendant (space)

-A B — element B located somewhere inside A, at any depth.
+A B matches B anywhere inside A, at any depth.

 css